charley04310/securing-devops/README.md

 ### Dockerfile security

-- Container is running as non-root user
+- Container is running as non-root user (build)
-- Container is running with minimal privileges
+- Container is running with minimal privileges (build)
-- Container is running with ressource limits
+- Container is running with ressource limits (runtime)
-- Container is running with minimal system calls
+- Container is running with minimal system calls (runtime)

-### Github pre-commit hooks

-- **Husky:** Husky is used to run pre-commit hooks that enforce code quality and best practices before a commit is made.
-- **Lint-staged:** Lint-staged is used to run ESLint on the staged files before a commit is made.
+### Kernel security

+- **Seccomp:** Seccomp is used to define the system calls that the container is allowed to make.
+This reduces the attack surface by preventing the container from making unnecessary system calls.

-## API Security
+## Development security

-#### DTO Validation
+### API security : DTO

 Data transfer object (DTO) validation is performed using class-validator and class-transformer.
 This ensures that the data received by the API is validated and transformed according to the defined rules.

+### Github security

+- 2FA developpers
+- Protect main branch
+- Require pull request reviews before merging
+- Require status checks to pass before merging